Toxic Shock Syndrome

 What is Toxic Shock Syndrome?

-Toxic shock syndrome (TSS) is a rare, often life-threatening illness that develops suddenly after a bacterial infection.
-TSS can quickly affect several different organs including the liver, lungs and kidneys.
-Since TSS progresses quickly, medical help is needed as soon as possible.
+Toxic shock syndrome (TSS) is a rare, but serious illness that can often be life-threatening.
+TSS develops suddenly after certain types of bacteria enter the bloodstream and produce toxins (poisons).
+It can quickly affect several different organs including your liver, lungs and kidneys.
+Since TSS develops quickly, emergency medical help is needed as soon as possible.

 What causes TSS?